I want to share with you a really simple explanation of how a person can go from almost nothing to becoming a millionaire by owning rental properties.

 4) What if the market drops?

 This is why I buy cash-flowing rental properties.
-If the market drops, great.
-I’ll just keep holding onto them, and I’ll buy more properties because now everything is on sale.
+If the market drops, OK—I’ll just keep holding onto them.
+And I’ll buy more properties because now everything is on sale.

 The Bottom Line